nclarius/pyPL/README.md

 # Known issues
  - tableau algorithm relatively inefficient
- - GUI and parser sometimes glitchy window not scrollable
+ - GUI and parser can be glitchy (window not scrollable, buttons sometimes not behaving as expected, parser not always recognizing bracketing correctly)
  - global variables are bad

 # Wish list